benevolenttech/btek.cc/_posts/2017-03-21-how-to-plan-your-content.md

 * How to use Google AdWords Keyword Planner?
 * Top SEO tools

 And so on and so on.
-The point of this step isn't to come up with your final list of keyword phrases.
+The point of this step isn’t to come up with your final list of keyword phrases.
 You just want to end up with a brain dump of phrases you think potential customers might use to search for content related to that particular topic bucket.
-We'll narrow the lists down later in the process so the task is much more manageable.
+We’ll narrow the lists down later in the process so the task is much more manageable.
 Hey, your brain power and your time is precious, right?
 Right.

 #### Step 3: Find out which keywords your website is already getting found for

-With services Google Analytics, you can learn what people were searching for when they found your site. &nbsp;Drill down in the Acquisitions-&gt;Keywords section of Google analytics to see website's traffic sources, and sift through you organic search traffic bucket to identify the keywords people are using to arrive at your site.
+With services Google Analytics, you can learn what people were searching for when they found your site. &nbsp;Drill down in the Acquisitions-&gt;Keywords section of Google analytics to see website’s traffic sources, and sift through you organic search traffic bucket to identify the keywords people are using to arrive at your site.

 Repeat this exercise for as many topic buckets as you have.
 You now know what words are currently bringing people to your site.
 Let’s find more words.

 #### Step 4: Enhance your list with market research

-Now that you've got a mix of keywords, it's time to improve your lists with real world supply and demand statistics.
+Now that you’ve got a mix of keywords, it’s time to improve your lists with real world supply and demand statistics.
 You have a lot of tools at your disposal to do this, but let me share my favorite **FREE** methodology – using Google’s keyword planning tool.

 **The [Google AdWords Keyword Planner](https://adwords.google.com/KeywordPlanner) reveals real world Google search statistics and recommendations based on those statistics.**